SmashedFrenzy16/SmashedFrenzy16/README.md

 - 😄 Pronouns: He
 - ⚡ Fun fact: I like commiting projects on GitHub!

 What's New: I am introducing SmashedFrenzy16 Studios outside of NetFruit Technologies!
-SmashedFrenzy16 Studios

 Note: I will be making blender addons soon!